-Outreach programs help to educate people of all ages in schools and other community hubs about nature and conservation.
+Outreach programs bring the possibility and excitement of conservation to people of all ages in schools and local communities.
 We work hard to make a direct impact on our community.

 The united vision of the whole team at LCTW is for our whole site to contribute to wildlife conservation and research, become a hub for education, and to protect and provide the best care to our rescued and long term wildlife residents.